mitre/tmnt/docs/source/sequence_vae.rst

-offset_factor        float          Shifts the cosine schedule/phase left/right for learning rate sent_size            integer        Maximum sentence/sequence lengths for inputs num_units            integer        Number of units in transformer blocks transformer_layers   integer        Number of transformer layers in the decoder and encoder (if not BERT) wd_embed_dim         integer        Number of units in output embedding (for BERT encoder) latent_dim           integer        Dimensionality of the latent distribution
+offset_factor        float          Shifts the cosine schedule/phase left/right for learning rate sent_size            integer        Maximum sentence/sequence lengths for inputs num_units            integer        Number of units in transformer blocks num_heads            integer        Number of heads in transformer self-attention transformer_layers   integer        Number of transformer layers in the decoder and encoder (if not BERT) wd_embed_dim         integer        Number of units in output embedding (for BERT encoder) latent_dim           integer        Dimensionality of the latent distribution